 Bill Clark AIA, LEED AP, Stevens & Wilkinson Inc.

 Bill received his masters of architecture from Georgia Tech in 1979 and is currently a principal with Stevens & Wilkinson Inc. in Atlanta.
 A LEED-accredited professional, he serves as managing principal on a wide variety of projects in the private, commercial and institutional sectors, with historic rehabilitation and preservation as one area of focus.
 Bill has been renovating his personal houses for more than 30 years and still learns something from every project.

 Sandy has almost 40 years of experience in construction and custom home building.
 His specialty is the restoration of historic windows and doors.
 He has worked on some of the most significant homes in the Atlanta area, including the Edward Peters mansion (c.1886), the Lemuel P. Grant mansion (c.
 1856), the Adair mansion, home of Arthur Blank, (c.1910), and the Donaldson House (pre-Civil War).
 Sandy has also done many window restoration projects for historic-home owners located throughout Decatur and metropolitan Atlanta.

 Dan Curl, licensed home inspector

-Dan has been inspecting homes all over Metro Atlanta for 26 years.
+Dan has inspected homes all over metro Atlanta for 26 years.
 Specialties include code compliance, older homes, new construction, energy efficiency and HVAC systems.
-He has owned, managed and renovated homes, and inspected more than 10,000 buildings.
+Dan has owned, managed and renovated homes as well as inspecting more than 10,000 buildings.

 Mark Livingston, senior consulting arborist, Arborguard Tree Specialists